Decay of streaks and rolls in plane Couette-Poiseuille flow: Decay process

 We outline typical features of the decay processes found in quench experiments using the results from two representative cases: one at $\Rey_f=425$, which is far below $Re_g$, and a second at $Re_f=600$, which is closer to this threshold.
 We also investigate the influence of the final Reynolds number on the decay process.

-Velocity fields for different times are shown in Fig.~\ref{fig:SnapRef425} for a $Re_f=425$ experiment: the top row ($a$-$d$) and bottom row ($e$-$h$) show, respectively, the streamwise $u_x$ and spanwise $u_z$ fields.
-Fig.~\ref{fig:SnapRef425} ($a$) and ($e$) are respectively the streamwise and spanwise velocity fields before the quench, i.e. when the Reynolds number is $Re_i=1000$.
+Velocity fields for different times are shown in figure~\ref{fig:SnapRef425} for a $Re_f=425$ experiment: the top row ($a$-$d$) and bottom row ($e$-$h$) show, respectively, the streamwise $u_x$ and spanwise $u_z$ fields.
+Figure~\ref{fig:SnapRef425} ($a$) and ($e$) are respectively the streamwise and spanwise velocity fields before the quenching, i.e. when the Reynolds number is $Re_i=1000$.
 As expected, the flow is fully turbulent.
-The streaks can be identified as the elongated structures aligned in the $x$ direction in Fig.~\ref{fig:SnapRef425} (a).
+The streaks can be identified as the elongated structures aligned in the $x$ direction in figure~\ref{fig:SnapRef425} (a).
 These streaks have a typical length of $10h-20h$, and are typically not straight as in this figure.
-The velocity field $u_z$ displayed in Fig.~\ref{fig:SnapRef425} (e) is irregular, as expected for a turbulent flow.
+The velocity field $u_z$ displayed in figure~\ref{fig:SnapRef425} (e) is irregular, as expected for a turbulent flow.
 The magnitude of $u_z$ is one order of magnitude smaller than for $u_x$, which is a common feature of 3D flow structures in wall-bounded shear flows.

-A typical evolution of the decay of turbulence at three successive time instants is displayed in Fig.~\ref{fig:SnapRef425} ($b$-$d$) and ($f$-$h$).
-Fig.~\ref{fig:SnapRef425} ($b$), ($c$) and ($d$) shows $u_x$ velocity fields after the quench.
+A typical evolution of the decay of turbulence at three successive time instants is displayed in figure~\ref{fig:SnapRef425}($b$-$d$) and ($f$-$h$).
+The velocity fields of $u_x$ after the quench are shown in figure~2($b$), ($c$) and ($d$).
 The streaks become longer and broader.
-The corresponding $u_z$ velocity fields are shown in Fig.~\ref{fig:SnapRef425} ($f$), ($g$) and ($h$).
-The decay of $u_z$ is faster than $u_x$, as can be seen for example at $t=150$, by comparing Fig.~\ref{fig:SnapRef425} ($c$) and ($g$) and the shape of the structures in the $u_z$ field does not change significantly.
-The decay of the velocity field is thus anisotropic.
+The corresponding $u_z$ velocity fields are shown in figure~\ref{fig:SnapRef425}($f$), ($g$) and ($h$).
+The decay of $u_z$ is faster than $u_x$, as can be seen for example at $t=150$, by comparing figure~\ref{fig:SnapRef425}($c$) and ($g$) and the shape of the structures in the $u_z$ field does not change significantly.
+The decay of the velocity field of $u_x$ is different from that of $u_z$.
 This decay scenario of streaks is qualitatively similar to that found in numerical simulations of PCF \citep{Manneville2011PRE_SizeEffect_DecaySnapshots}.
 This was attributed by them to a viscous damping effect and is typical for decaying turbulence \citep{Batchelor1948}.